HagenGress/HagenGress.github.io/_projects/NEMS/index.md

 {% include image-gallery.html
    images="
-     NEMS_1.jpg::Assembled a homodyne Michelson interferometer for picometer-scale displacement measurements.
-Installed a vacuum-compatible chamber for low-noise experiments.|
+     NEMS_1.jpg::Assembled and calibrated a homodyne Michelson interferometer for picometer-scale displacement measurements, implementing a control loop for path stabilization and evaluating the optical spot size.|
-     NEMS_2.jpg::Characterized Brownian motion by analyzing spatial and temporal correlations of thermal fluctuations in multiple vibrational modes of silicon nitride beams in fluid environments.| " width="550"
+     NEMS_2.jpg::Predicted the resonance frequencies and quality factors of the first 12 eigenmodes of silicon nitride beams in different viscous fluids based on the natural frequencies in vacuum.| " width="550"
 %}